 Last but not least: contribute to community that gathers around your project.
 By publishing a project to open source you are get responsible for its maintenance.
 Respond to community questions, improve the documentation and continue developing your project.

-If you have other cool ideas feel free to write about it in comments!
 Let's improve the .Net open source community together.